reslp/reproducibility-workshop/day-2/exercise-1-conda.rst

 .. code-block:: bash

    $ conda env export -n myenvironment > myenvironment.yml
-   $ head myenvironment.yml
+   $ cat myenvironment.yml
    name: myenvironment
    channels:
       - conda-forge
       - bioconda
       - defaults
    dependencies:
       - _libgcc_mutex=0.1=conda_forge
       - _openmp_mutex=4.5=2_gnu
+      - bwa=0.7.17=he4a0461_11
+      - libgcc-ng=13.2.0=h807b86a_5
+      - libgomp=13.2.0=h807b86a_5
+      - libxcrypt=4.4.36=hd590300_1
+      - libzlib=1.2.13=hd590300_5
-     - bzip2=1.0.8=h7f98852_4
+      - perl=5.32.1=7_hd590300_perl5
-     - c-ares=1.18.1=h7f98852_0
+      - zlib=1.2.13=hd590300_5
+    prefix: /home/user24/.conda/envs/myenvironment

 As you can see ``conda env export`` creates a YAML file.
 The first few lines already indicate how it is structured, we have different indented blocks which belong together (such as name, channels and dependencies).
 You can also see that each installed packages is specified with a version number and a build number using the format ``packagename=version=build``.
 This means conda is very specific when exporting environments.
 In terms of reproducibility this should be a good thing right?
 Well in fact this can cause many problems.
 In the rest of this exercise we will look at some issues you may encounter with conda.

 Problems with conda
 ===================

-Conda is a very useful too to create and manage virtual environments and software packages.
+Conda is a very useful to create and manage virtual environments and software packages.
 However there are a few not immediately obvious challenges when working with conda that can impact reproducibility negatively.
 Let us continue with the example of creating an environment from a saved yaml file.

 Challenges when exporting environments
 --------------------------------------